 Corn will be ready very soon here in north Georgia.
 It’s already time for corn down in the southern part of the state.
 I know because my sister, Miss P, was putting some in the freezer just last week.
 She and Uncle J went to the corn field after dinner one night to get “a few ears” and by the time they left she had more than she knew what to do with.
 She worked on it until late into the night and still had a crisper drawer full to process the next day.
 Lucky girl!

-There are loads of recipes for using fresh corn and this casserole is one of our favorites.
+There are loads of recipes for using fresh corn and this Baked Corn Casserole is one of our favorites.
 I would actually call this a savory custard because of the texture it gets from the milk and eggs.
 You can also vary this recipe by adding some well drained canned chilies and some cheddar cheese.
 Those are very good additions and give a quite different taste to the dish.

 4 cups (6-8 ears) corn, shucked, cut from cob